 - Develop scientific knowledge and conceptual understanding.

-- Develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them
+- Develop understanding of the nature, processes and methods of Science through different types of Scientific inquiries that help them to answer scientific questions about the world around them

-- Are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future
+- Are equipped with the scientific knowledge required to understand the uses and implications of Science, today and for the future